What is a "rate lock period"?

 Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer ones usually costing more.
 You can get a longer period for your lock, but in making this choice, will likely have a higher rate than you would with a shorter rate lock span of time

 Other Ways to Save on Interest

-There are more ways to get a lower rate, besides choosing a shorter rate lock period.
-A larger down payment will give you a reduced interest rate, since you're starting out with more equity.
-You can pay points to improve your rate for the loan term, meaning you pay more initially.
-One strategy that makes financial sense for many people is to pay points to improve the interest rate over the life of the loan.
-You are paying more initially, but you will save money, especially if you don't refinance early.
+In addition to going with the shorter lock period, there are other ways you may be able to attain the best rate.
+A bigger down payment will get you a reduced interest rate, because you'll have a good amount of equity at the start.
+You may choose to pay points to lower your interest rate over the loan term, meaning you pay more initially.
+One strategy that makes financial sense for some is to pay points to reduce the interest rate over the term of the loan.
+You'll pay more up front, but you will save money, especially if you keep the loan for a long time.

 At F&T Mortgage, Inc. NMLS # 168839 (www.nmlsconsumeraccess.org), we answer questions about this process every day.
 Call us at 214-300-8756.